aerahumairah/Netflix-Analytics-Capstone-Project/code/README.md

 ## Steps to Run
 1. Open MATLAB
 2. Navigate to this `code/` folder
-3. Open `ldr_analysis.mlx`
+3. Open `Netflix_Database_Capstone_Project.mlx`
 4. Click **Run All** at the top

 ---

 ## Notes
-- To use your own data, replace `sample_data.csv` with your file and update the path in the script.
+- To use your own data, replace `NetflixUserbase.csv` with your file and update the path in the script.
-- Outputs include illumination plots, lux calculations, and comparisons between different light sources.